10 Best Liquid Bandages

 Spray cans should be stored upright to maintain proper propellant pressure.
 Check the bottom of the can or packaging for expiration guidance, and discard any product that develops a strong, unusual odor or changes color.
 Single-use packets have the advantage of individual packaging, which largely eliminates spoilage concerns, though the outer box should still be kept in a dry environment to prevent the foil or paper from degrading.

 If you maintain a vehicle or workplace first aid kit, inspect your liquid bandage supply annually.
-Even unopened products can lose efficacy over several years, and an emergency is the wrong time to discover that your sealant has turned into a sticky gel.
+Even unopened products can lose efficacy over several years, and an emergency is the wrong time to discover that your sealant has thickened into a sticky gel.

 Reading Reviews and Reliability Signals